nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 However, we just learned that we have some of the most expensive water rates in the state of Texas, so we were pretty happy we stopped watering during that time.
 A couple of our neighbors have told us their first water bill was over $1000 because they didn't know.
 It was ridiculous.

 But, because of all that, our front yard looked like hell.
 Just a bunch of brown, dead grass and two rather sad trees.
+One looks like it was hit by lightning at some point and the other is a sapling- so not really sad, just small.